bytepath/vuetoon/readme.md

 #### Pre Built Playback Timers
 Bytepath ships with the following timers
 - Clock
+	- Clock will iterate your keyframe value on a set interval.
+When you think of timers you are probably thinking of this
 ```html
 <template>
     <svg xmlns="http://www.w3.org/2000/svg"  viewBox="0 0 1300 500">